metno/mapgen-fastapi/README.md

 - pattern: regexp pattern for the input file.
 Uses the python re module. see eg https://docs.python.org/3/library/re.html how this can be done.
 Mandatory.
   module: which module to handle the request.
 Mandatory.
   module_function: which function in the module to handle the request.
 Mandatory
   base_netcdf_directory: basename to be added to the request path.
-Not Mandatory, recommended due to security.
+Mandatory.
   mapfiles_path: where internal cached map (internal to mapserver) files are stored.
 Must be writable.
 Not Mandatory, defaults to ./ relative to the server home.
   styles: List of styles to add to all layers/variables for this dataset in the request.
 Not mandatory, if not given greyscale raster and blue contour is added
     - name: Name of the style.
 Used in the request and in the legend.
 Case sensitive.